aws-samples/aws-organizations-tag-inventory/README.md

 ### A note on service quotas

-If you have alot of resources in an account and/or you run the reports daily you may end up running up again the "[Aggregator Region search monthly quota](https://console.aws.amazon.com/servicequotas/home/services/resource-explorer-2/quotas/L-A28429E9)" limit.
+If you have alot of resources in an account and/or you run the reports daily you may exceed the "[Aggregator Region search monthly quota](https://console.aws.amazon.com/servicequotas/home/services/resource-explorer-2/quotas/L-A28429E9)" limit.
 This limit can be increased via [Service Quotas](https://console.aws.amazon.com/servicequotas/home/).